| Home | 10 Band Equalizer | Basic Equalizer | CW I'der & Pulser | PSK 31 | Distortion Meter | Sound Card Manager |

 Cruz XP/2000 drivers will operate with the software under Vista.
 The

 game port drivers will fail to install under Vista.
-Use the driver file
+Use this driver file

 |